Aniruddha-Tapas/Vidyalay/README.md

 An Android App which provides education for everyone from students to women alike, in Hindi.

 Youtube Channel : DSHonline provides the tutorial content.
-At the moment, Class 1 tutorials are added.
+At the moment, Tutorials for Class 1 - 8 are added.

 <hr>

 ### Coming Soon:
 * Updated UI
-* Tutorials for Class 2 - 12
+* Tutorials for Class 9 - 12
 * General Knowledge tutorials

 All these will be updated in the next few days.